PhilippC/GnuTlsTest/README.md

+# Test with GnuTls on Android

-# This project demonstrates issues with using GnuTLS on Android
+This project demonstrates issues with using GnuTLS on Android.

 If you build and run the application, tap the text on the main activity.